truonganhhoang/INT3117-2020/LeCaoTungLam/Chapter 1-1.md

 -	We are now be able to spot out the different between two levels and conclude the reason companies are moving to the level 4 testing.
 First, level 4 testing will put technical people in testing, which is an excellent thing to do since we have expertise on the line.
 Second, the distance between test engineers and developers will become shorter as they will work with each other to improve their product quality.
 Finally, there will be a management in leadership as tester now can become a tech-lead in the project.

-2. What is the difference between software fault and software failure?

--	Software Fault is a static defect in the software.
-Software Failure is an incorrect behavior with respect to the requirements or another description of the expected behavior (external).

-3. What do we mean by “level 3 thinking is that the purpose of testing is to reduce risk?”
-What risk?
-Can we reduce the risk to zero?

--	As the thinking of the level 3 testing is to show the presence of failures, the process will drive the tester to think about every possibility that might happen.
-The risk here is the failure of the program.
-In fact, whenever we do or use the software, the risk is always there.
-It would be an impossible mission to completely exclude those risks.
-That is the reason the level 3 testing appear, to minimize the failures as low as possible, saving the cost and reduce the risk of the software.